 7. House-sitting tips – Remove all business and personal files from open access areas

-To prevent any unwanted clutter and paperwork from going astray or underfoot in your absence, put things away either in lockable cupboards or pack them away in the loft (roof space).
+To prevent any clutter or paperwork from going astray in your absence, put things away.
+Tidy them away either in lockable cupboards or pack them away in the loft (roof space).
 It can help you prepare to finally file away all those bills and letters that stack up when you are not paying attention.
 It feels great going on holiday knowing all is in order and the paperwork is safely organised and put away.